-- The duration of the trip from Athens to Paros lasts for about 3 hours, depending on the type of the ferry (conventional or high speed).
+The ferry trip from Athens to Paros lasts for 3-7.5 hours, depending on the type of the ferry (conventional or high-speed/catamaran).
+More specifically, a conventional ferry will get you to Paros in 4-7.5 hours, while a high-speed/catamaran in about 3 hours.

 Booking your ferry tickets is one of the first and most important steps in organizing your holidays in Paros.